Outrider305/Trident_Nevermore_Bed_Mount/README.md

 - 24 AWG wiring

-## Assembly
+## Assembly - WIP

 1. Install and wire 5015 fans according to your preference.
 If using JST XH connectors, it must be connected before mounting the plenum on the bracket.
 There will not be enough space to run wiring or connect JST after mounting nevermore onto bracket.

 2. Glue magnets in place on both plenum and cartridge bodies.

 3. Insert two M3 heatset inserts on mounting bracket, one at the rear of plenum, and one in the cartridge.
-Removable support under the heatset can be removed with pliers.
+Print-in-place support under the cartridge heatset can be removed with pliers.

 4. Install 3-slot Wagos onto bracket (if you will use them).

+5. Install M3x12 screws into side mounting points on Nevermore Plenum.
+Keep loose until final fitting.

 5. Mount bracket onto Trident bed extrusion with M5 screws, but don't fully tighten them.
-You can then adjust bracket positioning according to your bed size and cartridge size.
+You will need to adjust bracket position according to your bed size and cartridge size.

+6. Once you have found your optimal bracket position, tighten M5 screws.
+Plenum body will be able to [swing away](Images/Install_procedure.JPEG) for access to M5 screws.

-6. Run additional 24V+ and 24V- wires through the Z chain to the Nevermore wagos.
+7. Run additional 24V+ and 24V- wires through the Z chain to the Nevermore wagos.
 Details below.

 ## Power